-And again.
-These were molded out of mesh, over some sort of rigid skeleton I bet.
+Molded out of mesh, over some sort of rigid skeleton?

 Grumpy, fat ravens at the Tower of London.

-Not a unique idea by any means, but always fun.
-Found behind the Christian Louboutin shop which was at the other end of the block where we stayed.
+Not a unique idea by any means, but fun.
+Behind the Christian Louboutin shop at the other end of the block where we stayed.

 Resin dog with butterflies, same location as above.

 Paper butterfly in Paris, along with . . . other things.

 Our new annual report, printed by Girlie Press in Seattle.
 This year it’s about 5×8, a small publication both in terms of size and page count, but really big on color.
 We’ve been getting reports that it’s an engaging piece.
 That’s a good thing for an annual report, right?